ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 - [Find and investigate malicious email that was delivered](investigate-malicious-email-that-was-delivered.md)
 - [View malicious files detected in SharePoint Online, OneDrive, and Microsoft Teams](malicious-files-detected-in-spo-odb-or-teams.md)
 - [Get an overview of the views in Threat Explorer](threat-explorer-views.md)

+## Comparing Explorer to the Threat Protection Status report

 ## Required licenses and permissions